Submitting manuscripts and illustrations ▼

 For more about preparing illustrations, see Source Images for Print Publication: I. Continuous tone images (photographs) and II.
 Line art and everything else (non-continuous tone)

-Continuous-tone raster images (such as digital photos, and scanned color or grayscale photos and illustrations) require a resolution of at least 300 pixels per inch (ppi) in order to print.
-One-color illustrations (also referred to as black & white or non-continuous tone or 1-bit images) that are scanned as raster images require a higher resolution than continuous tone to print: they should be at least 1,200 ppi.
-In either case, higher than minimum resolution (or larger dimensions) is both acceptable and better, as it allows leeway in layout, straightening, and cropping.
+Continuous-tone raster images (such as digital photos, and scanned color or grayscale photos and illustrations) require a sufficient density of pixels in order to print.
+One-color illustrations (also referred to as black & white or non-continuous tone or 1-bit images) that are scanned as raster images require a greater density of pixels, usually four times that of continuous tone to print.
+Pixel density, commonly known as “resolution,” is set by the designer during layout.
+For an image to print at a particular size, it must contain enough pixels to allow the designer to set the required density at the desired size after straightening and cropping.

-Vector files (such as art-work created in Adobe Illustrator) are resolution independent and generally present no quality issues if they are saved as editable Illustrator or EPS files.
+Vector files (such as art-work created in Affinity Designer or Adobe Illustrator) are resolution independent and generally present no quality issues if they are saved as editable EPS files.

 Rule of thumb.
-The pixel resolution of an image and its dimensions (width and height in inches, centimeters, etc.) are interrelated can be confused.
-Below are quick rules of thumb to determine the desired minimum size/resolution of digital images for a typical SEAS monograph page:
+The pixel density of an image and its printed dimensions (width and height in inches, centimeters, etc.) are interrelated can be confused.
+Below are quick rules of thumb to determine the desired minimum pixel dimensions of digital images an author submits for a typical SEAS monograph page:

-- A continuous-tone raster image should be a minimum of 1,500 pixels wide (the equivalent of 5 inches at 300 ppi).
+- A continuous-tone raster image should be a minimum of 1,800 pixels wide (the equivalent of 6 inches at 300 ppi when printed).

-- A one-color raster image should be a minimum of 6,000 pixels wide (the equivalent of 5 inches at 1200 ppi)
+- A one-color raster image should be a minimum of 7,200 pixels wide (the equivalent of 6 inches at 1200 ppi when printed)

-- For any raster image file, and especially when in doubt, greater pixel widths (and higher resolutions) are both acceptable and preferred.
+- For any raster image file, and especially when in doubt, greater pixel dimensions are both acceptable and preferred.

 - Not applicable for vector files, since they are non-raster and therefore resolution independent.